Hosweay/roll20_macros/scriptcards/trigger_traps/README.md

 ### Built-In Actions

-There are four built-in actions that can be run, description, playaudio, teleport, and ambush.
+There are four built-in actions that can be run: description, playaudio, teleport, and ambush.
 Built-in types can optionally run additional actions if those locations are set.
 The additional actions are send text to one or two locations, play an audio track, or perform a visual effect.

 #### Description Action